JingeW/Critical-Period-Analysis/README.md

 # Critical Period Analysis on Face Recognition
+This is the code repository for the [paper](https://www.cell.com/patterns/pdf/S2666-3899(23)00297-0.pdf)

-This project is an analysis of how the Critical Period plays a role in the face-learning process with deep neural networks (DNNs).
+Our project analyzes how the Critical Period plays a role in the face-learning process with deep neural networks (DNNs).
 ## Requirements
 1. numpy
 2. pandas